 Personally, I rarely use a stuff sack as I find I can compress sleeping bags more easily outside of them, but the choice is yours.

 The Marmot Nanowave 45 sleeping bag is advertised as a three-season product.
-Designed with this in mind, this mummy style sleeping bag is meant to retain heat, when full zipped up.
+Designed with this in mind, this mummy-style sleeping bag is meant to retain heat when fully zipped up.
 It does, to an extent.

 “The lack of a full draft collar makes it difficult to completely retain heat.”

 This is only one of the claims that challenge Marmot’s three-season guarantee.
 Marmot claims that this is a 45°F (or 7°C) sleeping bag, with a comfort rating of 56°F (or 13°C).
 This claim has gone under speculation by those who have purchased the Marmot Nanowave 45 sleeping bag.
 Some have said that this temperature rating is optimistic at best and highly inaccurate.
 These customers have stated that the sleeping bag did not retain heat well in cooler conditions, leaving them cold.

 However, others have raved about the temperature rating, claiming to have used to bag in conditions colder than 45°F. It’s a difficult call to make.
 Some call the Marmot Nanowave 45 an excellent three-season sleeping bag, while others maintain that it is strictly for warmer weather.
 It varies from user to user.